-Short-term employees shall have an appraisal at the end of the first semester worked and a comprehensive evaluation after the completion of the second semester worked.
-If the comprehensive evaluation shows that the employee's performance is satisfactory, the employee will have an appraisal on an annual basis until their satisfactory completion of the comprehensive evaluation done after their 4th year.
-If an appraisal or a comprehensive evaluation reveals unsatisfactory performance, the College reserves the right not to offer the employee a subsequent contract.
+Term employees shall have an appraisal at the end of the first semester worked and a comprehensive evaluation prior to the completion of the second semester worked.
+If the comprehensive evaluation shows that the employee's performance is satisfactory, the employee will have yearly reviews and comprehensive evaluations thereafter as per Article 7.5 and 7.8.

+If an appraisal or a comprehensive evaluation reveals unsatisfactory performance, the College reserves the right not to offer the employee a subsequent appointment.